NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-snmp-agent.md

 # NSO SNMP Agent

 The SNMP agent in NSO is used mainly for monitoring and notifications.
-It supports SNMPv1, SNMPv2c, and SNMPv3.
+This guide covers the SNMPv3 `auth-priv` setup used in the examples, with SHA authentication and AES privacy.

 The following standard MIBs are supported by the SNMP agent: